eranif/Notebook/README.md

 # Usage

-To start using the `Notebook` class, simply include the following files into your project:
+To start using the `Notebook` class, simply include the following files in your project:

  - `Notebook.cpp`
  - `Notebook.h`